ilhankaratoprak/Python-Dataset-Projects/README.md

-Python data set examples and you can see everthing with deep learning
+Python data set examples and you can see everthing with deep learning by Ilhan